JeroenVanB/LAMAS/docs/index.md

 ## Discussion

-The results in Table 6 show that agents who use strategies which are based on Kripke knowledge (GKA, FKA) outperform simple agents (RA, GA).
-The RA clearly performs the worst, while the GKA performs the best.
+The results in Table 6 show that agents who use strategies which are based on Kripke knowledge (GKA, FKA) perfrom very well.
+However, the GA slightly outperforms the GKA.
+The RA clearly performs the worst, while the FKA performs the best.

 <!-- - GKA is very similar to the Greedy agent.
 (Almost always plays high cards) -->